 - Enter the request URL.
 Just to give an example, I have taken a Google maps API link available on code.google.com.

 This request was served under Normal Tab.
 We have more tabs like Basic Auth and OAuth 1.0 to send the authorization header for improved security.
-Even we have a collections button to create a collection of sent requests.
+We even have a collections button to create a collection of sent requests.

-I would suggest everyone to go through this tool, this is very beneficial for your projects.
+I would suggest that everyone go through this tool.
+This is very beneficial for your projects.
 If you have more information about this tool, please share it with us and we can include it here.CodeProject